This is a preview of your story

 Zendesk's case study with LendingClub presents concrete examples:

-It follows how LendingClub used Zendesk's customer service software to improve their customer support operations.
+It follows how LendingClub used Zendesk's customer service software and alternate platforms improve their customer support operations.

-The case study offers a clear narrative about the problems LendingClub faced, the solutions provided by Zendesk, and the impact these solutions had on LendingClub's business.
+The case study offers a clear narrative about the problems LendingClub faced, the Zendesk solutions and Zendesk alternatives, and the impact these solutions had on LendingClub's business.

 5. Stats